Small Groups. Big Results.

 Are group classes better or worse than 1-on-1?

 Neither — they serve different purposes.
 Group classes are excellent for speaking volume, peer interaction, affordability, and accountability.
 1-on-1 lessons are better for targeted error correction, exam preparation, and highly personalized curriculum.
-Many learners on Unox use both: group classes two or three times per week, and one 1-on-1 session per week for focused feedback.
+Combining both works well: group sessions for volume, a private lesson for focused feedback.

 Ready to Learn With Others?